 The SSA also announced this it is improving its online disability application process, which is already substantially shorter than the standard paper application.
 As of April 21, 2012, adults who file for benefits online now have the option of electronically signing and submitting their Authorization to Disclose Information to the Social Security Administration, which allows applicants to complete disability applications in a streamlined online session.

-The experienced Chicago lawyers for social security disability at Ankin Law Offices, LLC have the skill and knowledge necessary to help you file an online or paper application for social security disability or SSI benefits and we can advise you about the Compassionate Allowances program.
-Contact one of the Chicago lawyers for social security disability at Ankin Law Offices to schedule a free consultation to learn more about how we can help you pursue your social security disability claim.
+The experienced Chicago lawyers for social security disability at Ankin Law, LLC have the skill and knowledge necessary to help you file an online or paper application for social security disability or SSI benefits and we can advise you about the Compassionate Allowances program.
+Contact one of the Chicago lawyers for social security disability at Ankin Law to schedule a free consultation to learn more about how we can help you pursue your social security disability claim.